MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ### Validate schema using local index build

+1. Download the latest MAKES command line tool `{YYYY-MM-DD}/tools/kesm.zip` from your MAKES storage account.

+1. Unzip kesm.zip

 1. Copy the win-x64 version of kesm.exe to your working directory or include it in your command line PATH variable.

-1. Open up a commandline console, change your current directory to your working directory, and build the index with the following command:
+1. Open up a command line console, change your current directory to your working directory, and build the index with the following command:

     ```cmd
     kesm.exe BuildIndexLocal --SchemaFilePath samplePrivateLibraryData.linked.schema.json --EntitiesFilePath samplePrivateLibraryData.linked.json --OutputIndexFilePath samplePrivateLibraryData.linked.kes --IndexDescription "Linked Private Library Publications"